harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_template.md

-Create more md files like this one as needed.
+Create more .md files like this one as needed.
 Place them into the same folder as this [user_stories](./) folder. <br> Make sure to keep all versions of the user story here as well (if and when they change).

 # User story title | e.g. `Show current deals`
-User stories: Describe one thing the software needs to do for the customer.
+User stories: A title that describes one thing the software needs to do for the customer.
-> - Write using language that the user can understand. <br>
+> - Write using language that the user can understand (no IT acronyms or sayings).
 > - Written from the customer’s point of view.
 > - Each user story can only represent a *single* feature alone.
 > - Make a very short, few word `title`.